aspiers/shell-env/README.md

 ## INSTALLATION

-This repository is designed to be [stowed](http://www.gnu.org/software/stow/) directly into your home directory.
+This repository is designed to be [stowed](http://www.gnu.org/software/stow/) directly into your home directory:

+    git clone git://github.com/aspiers/shell-env.git
+    stow -d . -t ~ shell-env

 However if you only want to cherry-pick bits and pieces then you can easily just copy or symlink them in manually.
 Just be aware that some of the files depend on other files, especially the shell configuration files.

 ## LICENSE